Updated Nov. 18, 2020

-It’s no secret: Being a caregiver for an elderly or disabled loved one can be physically, mentally, and emotionally challenging.
+It’s no secret: Being a caregiver for an older loved one or a loved one with a disability can be physically, mentally, and emotionally challenging.
+For these caregivers, concerns about COVID-19’s impact on their loved ones may also weigh heavily.

 “Sometimes caregivers spend so much time and energy caring for other people that they neglect their own activities, health, and emotional well-being,” says Richard Morycz, PhD, associate professor of psychiatry, medicine, and social work at the University of Pittsburgh.